Capital Improvement Projects

 Grace Way Well

 The Grace Way Well Project involves drilling a new production well at 5299 Scotts Valley Drive.
 The Grace Way Well will be approximately 970 feet deep and will include a 14-inch stainless steel well casing.
 Water produced from this well site comes from the Butano and Lompico aquifers.
 Water will be conveyed from the well site to the El Pueblo Water Treatment Plant for filtration and disinfection before it's pumped into the District's distribution system.
-Sign up for project updates by email.

-- Status: Construction of the Grace Way Well is in progress.
-See the most recent updates here.
+- See the most recent updates here.

 Intertie #1- Scotts Valley-City of Santa Cruz Water System Interconnection